heptarch/heptarch.github.io/drafts/demon.md

 charged or magnetised bodies at a distance by hypothesising an electromagnetic field.
-I will use adapt this method to Newton's law of gravity, which not only provides a medium for massive objects tp act reciprocally upon one another without action at a distance, but by supposing an additional spatial dimension (cf. Möbius, Riemann, Hamilton &c), furnishes a mechanism to unify gravity and electromagnetism...
+I will use adapt this method to Newton's law of gravity, which not only provides a medium for massive objects to act reciprocally upon one another without action at a distance, but by supposing an additional spatial dimension (cf. Möbius, Riemann, Hamilton &c), furnishes a mechanism to unify gravity and electromagnetism...